nkohari/nate.io/content/writing/the-city-of-opportunity.md

 {% image src="tirebuilder.webp" alt="A guest column from the Akron Beacon Journal written by my father" /%}

 In the years that followed, Akron became part of the [Rust Belt](https://en.wikipedia.org/wiki/Rust_Belt), a wide and long swath of burned-out post-industrial towns that cuts through the American midwest from Detroit to Buffalo.
 My father was able to begin a new career, but many others weren't as fortunate.

-The city has yet to recover.
+The city has yet to recover, and 24% of Akronites live below the poverty line.
+During the 90s, the greater Akron area was the methamphetamine capital of Ohio.
+Then, after the turn of the century, Northeast Ohio was "ground zero" for the nation's opioid crisis.

 I was too young to understand any of this at the time.
 But when I grew a little older, it taught me how quickly the status quo can change, the value of a healthy distrust of authority, and the power of being in control of your own destiny.
 I'm also immensely proud of my dad to reinvent himself like he did.

-Incidentally, the Black Keys --- who also hail from Akron --- recorded their album _Rubber Factory_ in one of the abandoned factories, which gives it a raw, gritty vibe.
+Incidentally, the Black Keys --- who also hail from Akron --- recorded their album [Rubber Factory](https://en.wikipedia.org/wiki/Rubber_Factory) in one of the abandoned factories, which gives it a raw, gritty vibe.
 Give it a listen; it sounds like the city.

-In 2010, the factory was demolished.
+In 2010, the factory where they recorded was demolished.

 ---